UTSCC09/project-thereactors-1/readme.md

 For the dynamic aspects and the main feature of our application, it is found in the '/party' page.
 - The overall logic is to use socketio to receive and emit events which will render components when needed.
-- When a user joins, the socket would be initialized, and send a connection request to the server along with a join-room event
+- When a user joins, the socket would be initialized, and send a connection request to the server along with a join-room event.
-    - The server will send the appropriate information through the socket such as chat logs, video information, users and other room information to be rendered
+    - The server will send the appropriate information through the socket such as chat logs, video information, users and other room information to be rendered.
-    - The client will also continue to listen for any updates to the video progress, chat, video playlist, user joining updates through the socket and handle them accordingly
+    - The client will also continue to listen for any updates to the video progress, chat, video playlist, user joining updates through the socket and handle them accordingly.
 - The party page will have several components such as chat, sidepanel, connected users, video playlist, and emotes.
-    - The chat includes an input that will emit a socket event to send the message to the server
+    - The chat includes an input that will emit a socket event to send the message to the server.
-        - When the user receives the message from the server, it will update the messages
+        - When the user receives the message from the server, it will update the messages.
-- The video uses the React-Player library (https://www.npmjs.com/package/react-player) which provides an interface for playing youtube videos inside an iframe and allowing controls and video progress updates
+- The video uses the React-Player library (https://www.npmjs.com/package/react-player) which provides an interface for playing youtube videos inside an iframe and allowing controls and video progress updates.
     - These updates will be emitted to the server where it can tell clients (other users) to play, pause, or update their progress.
 - The user can click on emotes to display a specific emote on the video as a way to react to the video content.
     - To sync the current user's emote to all the other users, a signal is sent to the server, that will then send an emote signal similar to all other users, similar to how we implemented instant messaging.
     - Coordinates x,y of the emotes are also sent so that all the users will have the emotes appear at the same location on the video.
     - Emotes were obtained from the EmojiAPI (https://emojiapi.dev/emojis).
 - For the sidepanel part, it is implemented as a single component that takes either type 'playlist' or 'users'.
 Depending on the type, it will display the corresponding content.
-- For voice calls, socketio is used to signal the client to establish a peer to peer connection with other clients
+- For voice calls, socketio is used to signal the client to establish a peer to peer connection with other clients.
-    - First the client gets an peer id from the server
+    - First the client gets an peer id from the server.
-    - Then the client tells the server its id, which the server can then map the user to the id, since the user has been authenticated through the socket
+    - Then the client tells the server its id, which the server can then map the user to the id, since the user has been authenticated through the socket.
-    - When another user attempts to join call, the server will send everyone in that call an event that tells the other users to call that joiner with its peer id
+    - When another user attempts to join call, the server will send everyone in that call an event that tells the other users to call that joiner with its peer id.
-    - that way multiway calls can be established
+    - that way multiway calls can be established.
     - mediaStreams are acquired through the browser interface, and similarly with muting the stream.
     - The AnalyserNode html component (https://developer.mozilla.org/en-US/docs/Web/API/AnalyserNode) is also used to recognize voice activity and highlight the icon of any user who is currently talking in the voice call.